DHP-stottepakke/pages/pages/dmp_knowledge_base/publish_dmp.md

 ### [Science Europe Guidance](https://doi.org/10.5281/zenodo.4915862 "Science Europe.
 (2021).
 Practical Guide to the International Alignment of Research Data Management - Extended Edition. https://doi.org/10.5281/zenodo.4915862") [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/) - annotated
 > not covered

-Best practice is to publish the DMP with a PID.
+Best practice is to publish the DMP openly with a PID (Persistent Identifier), such as a DOI.
 Ideally, all versions should be published, but at minimum the final version (when reporting the project).
+Many projects choose to publish DMPs in archives like Zenodo, where you can get a DOI and publish several versions of your DMP.

 ```
 **Relevant PID**